Florida appeals court reinstates DeSantis congressional map

 The DeSantis map would likely boost the number of Florida seats held by Republicans, while also making it difficult for Democratic U.S. Rep. Al Lawson to maintain his seat in a north Florida district where nearly half the voters are Black.
 Another district that currently favors Black candidates is also redrawn in a way that would make it more difficult for them to win.

+The groups suing over the maps issued a joint statement.
+They include Black Voters Matter Capacity Building Institute, the League of Women Voters of Florida, Equal Ground Education Fund, and Florida Rising Together.

+“Today’s ruling does nothing to change the fact that the Governor’s proposed map is a blatantly unconstitutional attack on Black representation in Florida,” the statement said.
+“On Emancipation Day in Florida, we are once again reminded that the fight for equal rights for all continues and we look forward to prevailing on behalf of the people of our state.”

-The order is likely to be appealed to the state Supreme Court, where three of the seven justices have been appointed by DeSantis.
+The order is likely to be appealed to the state Supreme Court.

-The ruling comes as the state gets closer to the June 13 to 17 qualifying period for federal office.
-The appeals court cited that urgency in its two-page ruling.
+“While I’m disappointed in today’s decision by the appellate court to reinstate DeSantis’ unconstitutional map, I am confident that the Florida Supreme Court will soon take over this issue and protect the rights of Black voters in North Florida,” Lawson said in a statement emailed to media outlets.

+Lawson may be overly optimistic.
+Six of the seven justices are conservative, including three appointed by DeSantis.